Authentic Potato Masala recipe | Aloo Sabji masala for dosa

 How to make Alu (Potato) Masala

-Lastly, add chopped coriander leaves and give a good mix.
+Turn off the flame, add chopped coriander leaves, and give a good mix.

 South Indian restaurant style Potato masala is ready.
-Serve it with dosa, tiffin sambar, and peanut chutney.
+Serve it with dosa along with sambar and or chutney.

 Serving Suggestions